saeedNW/arch-linux-installation/applications/installation_guide.md

 	// Displays the GitLens commit graph in the editor instead of a separate panel.
 	"gitlens.graph.layout": "editor",

+	// Displays source control repositories and changes in a tree view instead of a list.
+	"scm.defaultViewMode": "tree",

 	/*********** END: Git & GitLens ****/